-KKR Credit Opportunities Portfolio Fund name Unlisted, 1940 Act registered, closed-end interval fund Structure Fund inception February 28, 2020 Daily subscriptions at NAV Subscriptions Quarterly repurchase offers of 10% of the Fund's outstanding shares at NAV Shareholder liquidity 1.30% on Managed Assets Management fee Performance fee None Daily accrual with monthly payments Distributions Maximum 33.33% of Managed Assets Leverage Form 1099-DIV Tax reporting
+KKR Credit Opportunities Portfolio Fund name Unlisted, 1940 Act registered, closed-end interval fund Structure Fund inception February 28, 2020 Daily subscriptions at NAV1 Subscriptions Quarterly repurchase offers of 10% of the Fund's outstanding shares at NAV2 Shareholder liquidity 1.30% on Managed Assets3 Management fee Performance fee None Daily accrual with monthly payments4 Distributions Maximum 33.33% of Managed Assets^{3,7} Leverage Form 1099-DIV Tax reporting

-Class T Shares Class U Shares Class I Shares Class D Shares

-KCOTX KCOUX KCOPX KCODX

-6/1/2020 9/1/2020 2/28/2020 2/1/2022

-\$10,000 \$10,000 \$1,000,000 \$10,000

-Up to 2% - - None

-0.75% 0.75% - 0.25%

-KCOTX 6/1/2020 \$10,000 Up to 2% KCOTX KCOUX 6/1/2020 9/1/2020 \$10,000 \$10,000 Up to 2% - KCOTX KCOUX KCOPX 6/1/2020 9/1/2020 2/28/2020 \$10,000 \$10,000 \$1,000,000 Up to 2% - -
+Class T Shares Class U Shares Class I Shares Class D Shares Ticker KCOTX KCOUX KCOPX KCODX Inception 6/1/2020 9/1/2020 2/28/2020 2/1/2022 Minimum initial investment \$10,000 \$10,000 \$1,000,000 \$10,000 Upfront commission 5 Up to 2% - - None Distribution & servicing fee 6 0.75% 0.75% - 0.25%

 Note: Certain terms of the Fund are highlighted above.
 This summary is qualified in its entirety by the more detailed information contained in the applicable Fund's prospectus, as applicable, and related documentation, all of which should be reviewed carefully and contain additional terms to those included in this summary.
 These terms are subject to change.
 (1) Certain selling agents may elect to offer subscriptions on a monthly basis.
-A contingent deferred sales charge of 1.00% may be the sussessed on Class T Shares investments over \$250,000 without a sales charge if they are repurchased before the first day of the month of the one-year anniversary of the purchase.
-(2) Limited liquidity is provided to shares oldstanding at net asset value.
-There is no guarantee that an investor will be able to sell all the shares that the investor desires to sell in the repurchase offer.
+A contingent deferred sales charge of 1.00% may be assessed on Class T Shares investments over \$250,000 without a sales charge if they are repurchased before the first day of the month of the one-year anniversary of the purchase.
+(2) Limited liquidity is provided to sharesholders only through the Fund's quarterly repurchase offers for no less than 10% and no more than 25% of the Fund's shares outstanding at net asset value.
+There is no guarantee that an investor will be able to sell all the shares that the investor should consider an investment purposes offer.
 Due to these restrictions, an investor should consider an investment in the Fund to be of limited liquidity representation.
-(3) "Managed Assets" defined as the fund's accrued liabilities (other than liabilities representing borrowings for investment purposes).
-(4) There is no assurance monthly distribution paid by the fund will be maintained at the targeted level or paid at all.
+(3) "Managed Assets" defined as the fund's total assets (including any assets attributable to borrowing or investment purposes) minus the sum of the fund's accrued liabilities (other than liabilities representing borrowings for investment purposes).
+(4) There is no assurance monthly distributions paid by the fund will be maintained at the targeted level or paid at all.
 Current distribution rate is expressed as a percentage equal to the projected annualized distribution amount (which is calculated by annualizing the current cash distribution per share, without compounding), divided by the current NAV.
 The current distribution rate shown may be rounded and may vary from the actual amount paid.
-Distributions may be comprised of ordinary income, net capital gians, and/or a return of capital (ROC) of your investment in the fund.
-The current distribution rate does not include, and is not expected to result in, a return of capital (ROC).
-(5) Class T Shares are sold subject to a maximum sales load of up to 2.00% of the offering price; however, purchases of Class T Shares may be eligible for a sales load discount.
-See "Purchase of Shares-Sale
+Distributions may be comprised of ordinary income, net capital gains, and/or a return of capital (ROC) of your investment in the fund will be compounding), divided by the current NaV.
+There is no assurance of share